Team-Nutshell/nutshellengine-docs/_sources/types/Script/getMouseButtonState/index.rst.txt

 Returns
 -------

-A :doc:`/types/InputMouseButton/index` containing the state of the mouse button.
+An :doc:`/types/InputState/index` containing the state of the mouse button.